JosephYostos/Container-image-signature-and-verification/README.md

 # Container images signature and verification

+## Goal
-This repo aims to set up a solution to sign container images and integrate it with Kubernetes clusters to improve the software supply chain security.
+This repo aims to set up a POC to sign container images and incorporate the verification into Kubernetes clusters to improve the software supply chain security.

 ## Learning Objectives.
+By the end of this POC you should be to:
-1- Sign and publish a container image to an OCI registry 2- Demonstrate how the signature verification is performed in the cluster 3- Block unsigned images in a specific namespace, allow but warn on other namespaces 4- Notify of blocked or noncompliant images in Sysdig events UI
+- Sign and publish a container image to an OCI registry
+- Demonstrate how the signature verification is performed in the cluster
+- Block unsigned images in a specific namespace, allow but warn on other namespaces
+- Notify of blocked or non-compliant images in Sysdig events UI

+## overview

+#### What is image signing?
+Image signing is the process of adding a digital signature to an image in an OCI registry.
+This signature will allow the user of a container image to verify the source and trust the container image.

+#### How does the image signing process work?
+You can achieve container image verification in three simple steps:
+- Pushing the image to a registry.
+- Signing the image in the registry.
+- Verifying the signature with every pull request.

+#### what tools are we going to use?
+- Signature: the most common signature solutions are Cosign and Notary.
+A Notary service consists of Notary server, Notary signer, Notary client, MySQL database.
+And you also need to setup MTLS between Notary server and Notary signer.
+While with Cosign we simply install binary.
+So will use Cosign
+- Verification: In this POC I will demonstrate two different options for verification, Kyverno and Connaisseur.
+  - The good thing about Kyverno is that it is designed for Kubernetes and is very easy to configure.
+But it doesn't include a simple way to alert and monitor.
+So you will probably need to rely on another solution, like policy-repoter for alerting and getting an overview of the policy results.
+  - Connaisseur is easy to configure and operates in two modes: block or only detection.
+The only drawback I found during testing is that the detection and prevention modes are configured globally, so I can't choose to block unsigned images in one namespace and notify in another.
+- Alerting: Finally, we will forward Connaisseur alerts to Sysdig cloud over the REST API.

 # Steps: